 In response to a major tailings dam collapse in the Philippines earlier this year that forced evacuations and devastated homes, a University of Calgary researcher is stepping up efforts to improve mine safety worldwide.

-Dr. Susanne Ouellet, a postdoctoral fellow in Earth, Energy, and Environment, has earned the Mitacs Innovation Award for Outstanding Innovation for developing a cutting-edge monitoring system designed to detect early warning signs in tailings dams, which are earth-fill embankments used to contain mining waste.
+Dr. Susanne Ouellet, a postdoctoral fellow in Earth, Energy, and Environment, has earned the Mitacs Innovation Award for Outstanding Innovation for her work towards developing a monitoring system designed to detect early warning signs in tailings dams, which are earth-fill embankments used to contain mining waste.

 Dr. Ouellet’s research uses distributed acoustic sensing (DAS) technology to transform standard fibre optic cables into a network of sensors.
 These sensors detect subtle changes in strain, temperature, and seismic activity within the dam structure, allowing geotechnical engineers to receive real-time updates on dam integrity.